How Long Does a Tree Permit Take in Toronto?

 Toronto Tree Permit Timeline at a Glance

-What the 30 Business Days Actually Means
+What the Timeline Actually Means

-What a Complete Application Includes
+What a Complete Application May Include

 The Typical Timeline Step by Step

-Step 2: Application submission
+Step 2: Application preparation

-Step 4: Tree inspection
+Step 4: City review

 What Causes Delays